- Over the next 20 years, global demands for food, energy, and shelter will put unprecedented pressure on the resources of the planet.

 - Engaging Companies as Water Stewards.
 We are working with a number of food and beverage companies to protect and invest in the water sources on which they and the communities in which they work rely.
 It’s good for business, it's good for local communities and it's good for nature.
 Learn more about our work with General Mills, where we are collaborating on efforts to secure freshwater for communities in Mexico.

 - Activating Urban Residents.
 Where Does Your Water Come From?
 It’s a simple question, but most people – including more than 75% of Americans – don’t know the answer when asked.
-Our first-of-its-kind online platform details the sources of water for almost 500 global cities and creates a space for deeper education and engagement.
+Our new digital platform—H2.O—provides critical information on the global and local water challenges we face and details the sources of water for more than 200 U.S. cities.